Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Explain the governance structure of a company, describe the role of shareholders in corporate governance;
+• Explain the governance structure of a company.

 • Explain relevant ethical codes for professional accountants (IFAC Codes of ethics).